 Time(n)=n*bit_time+Tx_Rj*gaussian_rand()

-gaussian_rand() is a function that returns a Gaussian

-distribution centered at 0, with a Sigma=1.
+gaussian_rand() is a function that returns floating point numbers between –inf and _inf.
+The distribution of these numbers shall be an uncorrelated Gaussian distribution centered at zero with a Sigma of 1.

 "Tx_Sj" is an AMI parameter of Type either Float or UI and Usage either Info or Out which defines half the peak to peak amplitude, in seconds or UI, of a sinusoidal jitter which is to be added to the behavior implemented directly by the transmitter model.